Normalized Power (NP)

 4. Take the 4th root.
 That is NP.

-The 30-second rolling window approximates the body's metabolic response time — effort changes faster than 30 seconds are absorbed by anaerobic reserves.
+The 30-second rolling window approximates the body's physiological response time — VO2, heart rate, and ventilation respond to changes in effort with time constants on the order of 30 seconds, so the rolling average tracks the body's lagged response rather than instantaneous power.
 Raising to the 4th power captures the non-linear cost of harder efforts.

 NP is the 'fatigue-weighted' power.
 For an evenly paced ride, NP ≈ average power.
-For a surgy ride, NP may be 10–15% higher than average.
+A moderately variable road ride runs roughly 5–15% higher, and genuinely surgy efforts like criteriums or mountain-bike races routinely run 15% or more above average.
 The variability index (VI = NP / AP) quantifies how surgy the ride was.

 How AdaptCycling uses Normalized Power